Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Novel View Synthesis From a Single Image

+where $\mat{x}$ and $\mat{d}$ denotes the the spatially-varying sampling position and viewing direction.
+Since different 3D points share the same latent code, the inductive bias is limited.

-\boldstartspace{2D image-based approaches.} There has been a lot of interest around image-conditioned methods, such as PIFu~\cite{pifuSHNMKL19} and PixelNeRF~\cite{yu2020pixelnerf}, due to the flexibility and high-quality results around the input views.
-Moreover, they are more computationally efficient as they operate in the 2D image space rather than 3D voxels, as illustrated in Fig.~\ref{fig:representation}(b).
-Taking PixelNeRF~\cite{yu2020pixelnerf} as an example, we can define the output as
+\boldstartspace{2D spatially-variant image feature.} There are many interests around image-conditioned methods, such as PIFu~\cite{pifuSHNMKL19} and PixelNeRF~\cite{yu2020pixelnerf}, due to the flexibility and high-quality results around the input views.
+These approaches are more computationally efficient as they operate in the 2D image space rather than 3D voxels, as illustrated in Fig.~\ref{fig:representation}(b).
+As a representative example, PixelNeRF defines the output as

-where $\mat{x}_c$ is the 3D position and $\mat{d}_c$ the ray direction in camera coordinates.
+where $\mat{x}_c$ is the 3D position and $\mat{d}_c$ is the ray direction.
 In this case, the spatial information is encoded inside the feature map $\mat{W}$ when it is extracted by an image encoder.
 Consequently, any 3D point along a ray $\mat{x}_t \in \mat{r}$ would share the same feature $\mat{W}(\pi(\mat{x}_t))$.
-This representation (a) encourages better rendering quality in visible areas and (b) is more computationally efficient.
-However, it often (a) generates blurry predictions in unseen parts as shown in Fig.~\ref{fig:teaser} and (b) has limited receptive fields.
+This representation encourages better rendering quality in visible areas, and is more computationally efficient.
+However, it often generates blurry predictions in unseen parts shown in Fig.~\ref{fig:teaser}.

 \boldstartspace{3D volume-based approaches.} To utilize 3D locality, another way is to treat the object as a set of voxels in 3D space and apply 3D convolutions to reconstruct unseen areas (see Fig.~\ref{fig:representation}(c)).
 The voxel grid can be constructed by unprojecting 2D images or feature maps to a 3D volume \cite{fast-and-explicit-neural-view-synthesis}.
 For each 3D point, we have features $\mat{W}(\pi(\mat{x}))$ and 3D location $\mat{x}$.
 The 3D CNN can utilize information from neighboring voxels to infer geometry and appearance at $\mat{x}$ as follows